 We assume things to be true of ourselves for various reasons but that others can perceive it in a different way.

 This information may be in the form of mannerism, verbal cues, the way we say things, the style in which we compare ourselves to others.

-This phase we observe some ignorance of the prevailing traits that are not known by neither subjects nor their peers as they remain in the unknown quadrant.
+This phase, we observe some ignorance of the prevailing traits that are known by neither subjects nor their peers as they remain in the unknown quadrant.

 This represents the ignorance of recognition of participant’s behaviours or motives by all participants.

 The reason attributed to this may be because of collective ignorance of the existing traits.

 Here our potential is unknown to us and to others.

 This area represents an unknown area that includes early childhood memories, latent potentialities, intrapersonal dynamics, and unrecognised resources.

 Since there is a possibility that the internal boundaries can move forward and backwards or up and down as a consequence of soliciting or giving feedback, it would be possible to have a window in which there would not be an unknown area.